 First, don’t eat or drink, smoke, brush your teeth, etc. for at least one hour before doing the cheek swab collections.
-The food/drink or any other matter can mess with the DNA making it unusable for paternity tests.
+The food/drink or any other matter can mask the DNA making it unusable for paternity tests.
 Although re-collections are completed one time at no cost to you, it can take more time before you get your paternity test results.
 You don’t want to have to wait any longer than you have to…right?

-Collection of the DNA samples for the paternity tesT
+Collection of the DNA samples for the paternity test

 Swabs may become contaminated by contact with anther person’s DNA, maybe by someone who is collecting the sample.
 This can happen by someone inadvertently handling the tips of the swab, or dropping the swab.
-According to Dr. Donna Housley, the IDENTIGENE assistant lab directory, “sometimes the swabs are contaminated because people mix up the envelopes and put swabs from 2 different people in the same envelope, this is quite common.
+According to Dr. Donna Housley, the IDENTIGENE lab director, “Sometimes the swabs are contaminated because people mix up the envelopes and put swabs from 2 different people in the same envelope, this is quite common.
 Also if a person has ever had a bone marrow transplant or a recent blood transfusion the profile could come back contaminated because we see two profiles from one individual when we amplify the DNA.”

 When submitting DNA samples for paternity testing, avoid the original plastic packaging